 c.
 Name of judge or magistrate who convicted the defendant.

-e.
-Name, telephone number and signature of the person presenting it.
+d.
+Name, telephone number and signature of the person presenting the motion.

 2.08 NOTICE OF APPEAL - CRIMINAL